-The Night of the Open Door is an annual event in which Arizona State University (ASU) invites the general public to visit all five of its campuses to learn about the work and capabilities at the school.
-The Night of the Open Door is also a signature event of the Arizona SciTech Festival.
+Open Door is an annual event in which Arizona State University (ASU) invites the general public to visit all of its campuses to learn about the work and capabilities at the school.
+It is also a signature event of the Arizona SciTech Festival.

 Our 2018 event attracted over 760 visitors, well above the 480 we saw in 2017.

-Hands-on activities included the use of an optical microscope to view patterned wafers, real-time remote access to the SEM, and demos to illustrate the use of nanotechnology in paper money and producing stain resistant fabric.
+Hands-on activities included the use of an optical microscope to view patterned wafers, real-time remote access to a scanning electron microscope to image samples with micro- and nanoscale features, as well as demos to illustrate the use of nanotechnology in paper money and producing stain resistant fabric.

-LCNano, another center within NCI-SW, provided complementary activities in another building.
+LCNano, another research center within NCI-SW, provides complementary activities in another building.

 For the past few years, the city of Tempe has teamed with the Arizona SciTech Festival to present this signature event that is a fusion of Science, Technology, Engineering, Arts and Mathematics (STEAM), offering a variety of interactive displays and hands-on activities.

-Staff from ASU and Rio Salado College partner to share a booth at Geeks’ Night Out.
+ASU’s NCI-SW partners with Rio Salado College to share a booth at Geeks Night Out.
 Activities offered include the operation of a remotely accessible scanning electron microscope as well as the construction of solar cells and other demos to help attendees better understand the latest developments in nanoscience and energy technologies.

-The 2018 Geeks’ Night Out took place on Thursday March 1.
-The event attracted visitors of all ages, making it a true K-to-Gray learning experience.
+The 2021 Geeks Night Out is scheduled for March 17.
+The event attracts visitors of all ages, making it a true K-to-Gray learning experience.

 Looking into the NanoFab, through one of its windows during a Lab Tour.